 Naturally, this travel card doesn’t charge foreign transaction fees.
 There is also no annual fee—a nice perk for students just learning the world of rewards.

-If you’re applying because you have a study abroad opportunity coming up, the 12-billing cycle 0 percent purchase APR (14.99 percent to 22.99 percent variable APR thereafter) is a wonderful offer to keep interest at bay from any large purchases it takes to make the leap, like airfare and enrollment costs.
+If you’re applying because you have a study abroad opportunity coming up, the 12-billing cycle 0 percent purchase intro APR (14.24 to 24.24 percent variable APR thereafter) is a wonderful offer to keep interest at bay from any large purchases it takes to make the leap, like airfare and enrollment costs.

 How the Bank of America Travel Rewards for Students compares to other student cards